 Next we need to consider addition and subtraction.
-Signed and unsigned can be handled with the same method employed in the multiplier, i.e. by making the inputs one MSB wider and sign or zero extend them depending on whether that input value is to be considered signed or not.
+Signed and unsigned can be handled with the same method employed in the multiplier, i.e. by making the inputs one MSB wider and sign or zero extending them depending on whether that input value is to be considered signed or not.
 As with multiplication, overflow / carry out is extended into the double width data space and selected with instructions.
 Note that the lower word result is sign neutral, so only the extended result will vary based on input signed / unsigned status.
-The add / subtract unit is also used to compare A and B for conditional branching.
+The add / subtract unit is also used to compare (A<B) and (A<0) for conditional branching.